Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Pest/vector population model and preliminary results

 represents the density-dependent probability of a successful mating.

 When $a=0$, this probability is equal to $1$, and the growth is \textit{logistic}.
-However, we know that in the real, depending on several environmental and/or biological factors, mating is not $100\%$ guaranteed.
+However, we know that in practice, depending on several environmental and/or biological factors, mating is not always guaranteed.
 More precisely, at low population densities, mating can become difficult, since males and females may have difficulties to find each other.
-To account for this effect, we consider a probability of mating, $\dfrac{x}{x+a}$, where $a$ is the parameter that models the difficulty for the species to mate \cite{durrett1994importance,dennis1989allee}.
-Specifically, $a$ is equal to $1/S$, where $S$ is the maximal area an individual can cover \cite{mccarthy1997allee}.
-With this additional factor when $a>0$, we introduce what is called in Ecology a (strong) {\em Allee effect} \cite{fauvergue2013review}, meaning that if the population is sufficently small, it will reach the extinction steady state.
-While an Allee effect is an issue for species that need to be protected \cite{stephens1999consequences}, it can be useful to eliminate pest or vectors of diseases.
-Another well-spread way to model an Allee effect is to introduce a factor $1-e^{-\beta x}$, where $\beta$ is related to the mean distance an individual can effectively search for mates \cite{mccarthy1997allee}.
-The choice of using both hyperbolic ($\frac{x}{x+a}$) and exponential $(1-e^{-\beta x} )$ functions was adopted in \cite{Strugarek2019}.
+To account for this effect, we consider a probability of mating, $\dfrac{x}{x+a}$, where $a>0$ is a parameter that models the difficulty for the species to mate \cite{durrett1994importance,dennis1989allee}.
+With this additional factor when $a>0$, we introduce what is called in ecology a {\em strong Allee effect} \cite{fauvergue2013review}, meaning that at low density, the per capita growth rate of the population is negative, which implies that the extinction steady state is locally asymptotically stable.
+While an Allee effect is an issue for species that need to be protected \cite{stephens1999consequences}, it is useful to eliminate pests and disease vectors.
+Another common approach to model a strong Allee effect is to introduce a factor $1-e^{-\beta x}$, where $\beta$ is related to the mean distance an individual can effectively search for mates \cite{mccarthy1997allee}.
+Both formulations lead to similar qualitative behaviour.
+We choose here the hyperbolic function $\frac{x}{x+a}$ because it has a direct interpretation as a mating probability and allows a unified treatment of both the low-density mating limitations and the impact of sterile insects.
+As will be seen later, the presence of sterile insects can be interpreted as an effective increase in the parameter $a$.
+In the remainder of this article, $a$ is referred to as the \emph{Allee parameter}.

-When $a = 0$, the growth in model \eqref{simple_allee} is logistic.
-Denote
+When $a = 0$, the mating conditions are perfect and the growth in model \eqref{simple_allee} is logistic.
+We introduce the \emph{basic offspring number}